Agnishom/agnishom.github.io/_posts/2024-08-03-steam-deck.md

 ---
 layout: post
-title: why I like the Steam Deck
+title: the steam deck is not evil and that's why I like it
 date: 2024-08-03
 description: in an era where tech giants increasingly control our digital experiences, the Steam Deck stands as a beacon of user freedom
 tags: enshittification